philgoood84/PokerHandEvaluator/cpp/README.md

 <a name="cardid"></a>
 ## Card Id

-We use an integer to represent a card.
+We can use an integer to represent a card.
 The two least significant bits represent the 4 suits, ranged from 0-3.
 The rest of it represent the 13 ranks, ranged from 0-12.